 - Limes & cilantro for topping

-Bake 20-25 minutes at until set (test the crust with a form to test consistency).
+- Bake 20-25 minutes until set (test the crust with a fork to test consistency).

 - While the cauliflower bakes, add the bell peppers to a skillet and sauté for 4-5 minutes until soft.

 - Add the shredded chicken, paprika, cumin, sautéed bell peppers, and salsa to a mixing bowl and gently mix it all together.